telerik/maui-docs/controls/barcode/2d-barcodes/barcode-pdf417-overview.md

 ## Example

-The following example demonstrates a RadBarcode with an applied PDF417 symbology:
+The following example demonstrates a Barcode with an applied PDF417 symbology:

 ```XAMl
 <telerikBarcode:RadBarcode x:Name="Barcode"